 Describe the effect of a four dimensional field penetrating a two dimensional wave.
 You may refer to the field and wave as branes or any other term desired.

-Comment: It has been said that only a very few individuals can think four dimensionally, and so question number five is being presented to illustrate one of the numerous differences in human intelligence.
-Regardless of one's talents with mathematics, languages, and memory, the talents are relatively insignificant if the abstract reasoning is limited to no more than three dimensions.
+Comment: It has been said that only a very few individuals can think four dimensionally, and so question number five is being presented to illustrate one of the numerous differences of human intelligence.
+Regardless of one's talents with mathematics, languages, and memory, the talents are relatively insignificant if the abstract reasoning is limited to no more than two or three dimensions.

 Analogy: Flatlanders live in a two-dimensional universe that only has width and length, but no height.
 Flatlanders believe that their science is true because their mathematics are formulated to only measure two dimensions, and every sum of their mathematics appears to verify that their observations must be true.
 Cubelanders live in a three-dimensional universe with width, length, and height, but nothing more.
 Cubelanders claim to know of eleven dimensions plus a dimension of time, but the Cubelanders merely repeat the same three dimensions of height, width, and length over and over while pretending that repeating the same dimension somehow creates more dimensions.
 Cubelanders insist that their science is true and that the science of Flatlanders must be false because the Cubelanders' three-dimensional mathematics appear to verify that the Cubelanders' observations must be true.
 Spherelanders point to Cubelanders' Pi and ask why Cubelanders attempt to measure a curve with two-dimensional linear mathematics.
 If caring and uncaring are opposites, then Fluidlanders, Etherlanders, and Wavelanders may not care because the act of choosing between only two choices implies a two-dimensional mind.
 Up and down, left and right, yes and no, true and false; dichotomies are the sophisms of Flatlander philosophy.